koktaildotcom/homey-mi-flora/README.md

 4. De plant has enough moisture.

 #### Action cards
-1. Update all the devices.
+1. Synchronise all sensor values with Homey.

 ## History
 ### v1.0.0 - 09.04.2018